yzhilong/tp/docs/DeveloperGuide.md

 1. User requests to list all entries.
 2. GameBook shows all entries.
-3.

    Use case ends.

 **Extensions**

 * 1a.
-User requests to <u>find entries by keyword (UC**)</u>.
+User requests to <u>find entries by keyword (UC01)</u>.
     * 1a1.
 GameBook shows a filtered list of entries.

     Use case ends.

 **Use case: Edit an entry**

 **MSS**

-1. User enters an edit command.
+1. User requests to edit a game entry.
-2. GameBook updates itself with the edited entry, and displays success message and any accompanying warnings.
+2. GameBook updates itself with the edited entry, and displays a success message, along with any accompanying warnings.

    Use case ends.